No products in the cart.

 For some affordable and effective hand strengthening exercises, grab a set of hand therapy balls, which are a popular and affordable physical therapy tool.
 They usually come in different thicknesses so that you can keep yourself consistently challenged.

-Resistance helps build strength in your hand by placing demand on your muscles, which helps grow the muscle fibers.
-Use a soft ball if you’d like to focus on hand coordination and dexterity, and use a firm ball if you’re focusing on hand strengthening exercises.
+Resistance builds strength in your hand by placing demand on your muscles, which helps grow the muscle and nerve fibers.
+Use a soft ball if you’d like to focus on hand coordination and dexterity and use a firm ball if you’re focusing on hand strengthening exercises.

 Therapy-Ball-Exercise-Guide